CATechnologiesTest/prism-lts-bk/README.md

 - Your first run will use the command: `helm install --replace --name=<release name> ./prism-lts --set tags.prism-lts-local-values=true`
 - After the first run, use the command: `helm upgrade --install <release_name> ./prism-lts --set tags.prism-lts-local-values=true`

 ### Updating the Kafka Connect Docker Image

 - `eval $(minikube docker-env)` to change docker contexts to minikube
+- go to the [sts-atlas/schwartz-kafka-connect](https://github.com/sts-atlas/schwartz-kafka-connect) repo.
-- build the `sts-atlas/schwarz-kafka-connect` jar using `lein uberjar` in that repo
+- build the `sts-atlas/schwarz-kafka-connect` jar using `lein uberjar` in that repo.
-- copy the jar to the `prism-long-term-storage` repo
+- copy the jar to the `prism-long-term-storage` repo.
-  - NOTE: ensure that the file is renamed to `schwartz-kafka-connect.jar`
+  - NOTE: ensure that the file is renamed to `schwartz-kafka-connect.jar`.
-- `docker build . -t quay.io/stsatlas/schwartz-kafka-connect:<your git SHA> -f DockerfileSchwartzKafkaConnect` to build the docker image
+- run `docker build . -t quay.io/stsatlas/schwartz-kafka-connect:<your git SHA> -f DockerfileSchwartzKafkaConnect` to build the docker image
-- `docker push quay.io/stsatlas/schwarz-kafka-connect:<your git SHA>` to push the docker image
+- use `docker push quay.io/stsatlas/schwarz-kafka-connect:<your git SHA>` to push the docker image
 - update `prism-lts/values.yaml`

 ### Updating the Curl Docker Image (used by the kafka connect jobs)